AduragbemiOyinlola/Udemy-Data-Science-and-Machine-Learning/README.md

 ### Of all the sections in the Python for Data Visualization, I had the most fun in this section.
 This section of the program uses some of the knowledge of using Plotly and Cufflinks - these libraries from the ealier section introduces interactiveness to the plot.

-### Plots of the US and the word was made in this section.
+### Plots of the US and the world was made in this section.

 ## **DATA CAPSTONE PROJECT**